vaporsjs/ethers.js/docs/v5/getting-started/README.md

 const provider = new vapors.providers.Web3Provider(window.vapory)

 // The Metamask plugin also allows signing transactions to
-// send ether and pay to change state within the blockchain.
+// send vapor and pay to change state within the blockchain.
 // For this, you need the account signer... const signer = provider.getSigner()
 ```